 Kennedy Wind Farm

-The Kennedy Wind Farm Project is located near Hughenden, Queensland, approximately 290kms South-West of Townsville.
-The Wind Farm will be situated in the Flinders Shire.
+The Kennedy Wind and Solar Farm Project is located near Hughenden, Queensland, approximately 290kms South-West of Townsville.
+The Wind and Solar Farm will be situated in the Flinders Shire.
 The project site (approximately 280km²) is a gently sloping region which forms part of the Great Dividing Range.
 The farms involved consist primarily of cleared and sparsely timbered agricultural land used for cattle grazing.
 The project will include significant regional investment during construction and operation.

 |Location||In the Flinders Shire, approximately 290km West of Townsville, Queensland|

 |Present Land Use||The area is predominantly used for grazing|

 Up to 450 dependent on turbine size and final site capacity Up to 650MW of Solar Panels

 |CO2 savings||Up to 2.5 million tonnes per annum|